agude/agude.github.io/_drafts/2019-06-04-wayback_machine_archiver.md

 title: "Wayback Machine Archiver: Backup Pages with Python"
 description: >
   The Internet Archive's Wayback Machine tries to keep a complete copy of the internet.
-With this script, you can submit pages for indexing effortlessly.
+With this script, you can submit pages for effortless indexing.
 image: /files/wayback-machine-archiver/library_of_congress_1902_crop.jpg
 image_alt: >
   A photo of the Library of Congress in 1902.